DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 helm install mycompany ibmcharts/ibm-odm-prod --version 22.2.0 -f eks-rds-values.yaml
 ```

-> NOTE: If you prefer to install ODM to prototype (not for production purpose) with the ODM PostgreSQL internal database :
+> NOTE: If you prefer to install ODM to prototype (not for production purpose) with the ODM PostgreSQL internal database:
 >
-> - Get the [eks-values.yaml](./eks-values.yaml) file and replace the following keys:
+> - Get the [eks-values.yaml](./eks-values.yaml) file and replace the following key:
 >   - `<AWS-AccountId>` is your AWS Account Id
 >
 >```bash